secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india/index.html.md

 ### Medical

-* GitLab offers Healthcare Insurance through NOW Health Insurance which covers 100% of team member contributions and 66% for spouse & kids of premiums for medical, vision, dental and maternity coverage.
+* GitLab offers Healthcare Insurance through NOW Health Insurance which covers 100% of team member contributions and 66% for eligible dependents of premiums for medical, vision, dental and maternity coverage.
 * NOW health insurance will be administered directly by Global Upside

 ### Pension

 GitLab does not plan to offer pension benefit at this time as Costa Rica has their pension system known as [Chile pension system](https://www.ips.gob.cl/servlet/internet/inicio/beneficios-y-pensiones/pensiones)

-### Life Insurance
+### Life Insurance and Disability

 GitLab offers company paid International Group Life and Disability Plans through [Allianz Care](https://drive.google.com/file/d/17y38CQ1XLO0os0sN6Q-LJpmU3dPyUUAx/view?usp=sharing).
 This covers Life Insurance, Accidental Death & Accidental Dismemberment, Short Term Disability and Long Term Disability.

-13th Salary (Aguinaldo)
+### 13th Salary (Aguinaldo)
 The 13th salary is equal to a month’s pay and must be paid within the first 20 days of December each year.

 ## Global Upside -  Costa Rica Leave Policy